mesosphere/marathon/docs/docs/task-handling.md

 ```
 case TASK_UNREACHABLE => Unreachable
 ```
 The task was running on an agent that has lost contact with the master, typically due to a network failure or partition.
 The task may or may not still be running.
-When Marathon receives a task unreachable message with an unreachable time older than 15 minutes, Marathon marks the task as Unknown.
+When Marathon receives a task unreachable message, it starts a replacement task.
+If the time unreachable exceeds 15 minutes, Marathon marks the task as Unknown and then expunges the task.